Jeswanth21001768/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

    16×2 LCD is named so because; it has 16 Columns and 2 Rows.
 There are a lot of combinations available like, 8×1, 8×2, 10×2, 16×1, etc. But the most used one is the 16*2 LCD, hence we are using it here.

-All the above mentioned LCD display will have 16 Pins and the programming approach is also the same and hence the choice is left to you.
+All the above-mentioned LCD displays will have 16 Pins and the programming approach is also the same hence the choice is left to you.
-Below is the Pinout and Pin Description of 16x2 LCD Module:
+Below is the Pinout and Pin Description of the 16x2 LCD Module:

 ![image](https://user-images.githubusercontent.com/36288975/233858086-7b1a88a2-f941-475c-86c2-b3bae68bdf7e.png)
 ![image](https://user-images.githubusercontent.com/36288975/233857710-541ac1c2-786c-4dfc-b7b5-e3a4868a9cb6.png)